Our top sights, highlights, and exclusive tips

-Stretch your legs in the Victorian oasis of St Stephen’s Green.
-Located in Dublin’s city center, this 22-acre park is just a stone’s throw from Grafton Street and Trinity College.
+Start your Dublin trip by stretching your legs in the Victorian oasis of St Stephen’s Green.
+This 22-acre park is just a stone’s throw from Grafton Street and Trinity College.
 Once a private walk for the gentry of the city, St Stephen’s was reopened to the public in 1880.
 Head to the northwest corner to experience a garden for the blind where you can enjoy scented plants labeled in braille, it’s ok to touch

 Once a Viking fortress, the Dublin Castle was built in the 13th century, though subsequent renovations have given the exterior a markedly Georgian flare.
 Tour the grand State Apartments, filled with significant portraits and ornate period furniture.
 Don’t miss the subterranean exhibit, where you can pass under a restored archway from the medieval town.

 What’s a trip to Dublin without a Guinness?
 Don’t try to find out.
 The legendary stout company, brewing since 1759, welcomes you to its storehouse for the full Guinness Experience from fermentation to delivery, and yes, you’ll get to sample the goods.
 Make sure to visit the Gravity Bar for a panoramic view of the city.